AzureAD/microsoft-authentication-library-for-objc/README.md

 Our [wiki](https://github.com/AzureAD/microsoft-authentication-library-for-objc/wiki) is intended to document common patterns, error handling and debugging, functionality (e.g. logging, telemetry), and active bugs.
 You can find it [here](https://github.com/AzureAD/microsoft-authentication-library-for-objc/wiki)

-Copyright (c) Microsoft Corporation.
-All rights reserved.
-Licensed under the MIT License (the "License");

 ## Community Help and Support